 - Piping Bags: For holding frosting.

 - Cake Decorating Tools (optional): Such as a turntable, scraper, and cake board.
-These are not necessary but can be helpful if making a rosette layer cake.
+These are not necessary, but super helpful when making a rosette layer cake (or any decorated layer cake!).
 You can also pipe rosettes onto sheet cakes or cupcakes.

 - Hold the piping bag at a 90 degree angle from the cake.

-- Apply a fair amount of pressure to the piping bag so a frosting star starts to form.
+- Apply a fair amount of pressure to the piping bag so a frosting star (from the star piping tip) starts to form.

 Tips and Tricks

-- Do not overfill the bag of frosting.
-If the frosting gets too warm in our hands, the edges of the rosettes will look sloppy and droopy.
-Using a small amount of frosting and refilling the piping bag as necessary keeps the frosting at the right temperature and consistency, plus it is easier to control the piping.
+- Do not overfill your piping bag: .
+If the frosting gets too warm in our hands, the edges of the rosettes will start to look sloppy and droopy.
+Using a smaller amount of frosting and refilling the piping bag as necessary keeps the frosting at the right temperature and consistency, plus it is easier to control the piping.

 FAQ